payetools/Payetools/README.md

 - Pensions using Qualifying Earnings and Pensionable Pay earnings bases (under both Relief at Source and Net Pay Arrangemnet tax treatments)
 - Compliance with National Minimum/Living Wage regulations

 It is a work in progress.
-The code passes HMRC tests for income tax and National Insurance, with the exception of two-weekly payrolls, where there is a small mismatch.
+The code passes HMRC tests for income tax, National Insurance, student loans and National Minimum Wage.

-Tests are based on 2022-2023 tax year rates and thresholds.
-Tests for 2023-2024 will be added shortly.
+Tests are included for 2022-2023 and 2023-2024 tax year rates and thresholds.

 ### Documentation
-The source code is annotated with XML comments which will be used as the source material for API documentation.
-The plan is to generate a complete set of document using DocFx but there are some issues with that software at this time.
-In any event documentation will be released during Q2 2023.
+Limited API documentation is available at https://paytools.dev.
+This is a work in progress.

 ### Releases
 The plan is to build and release the Paytools.Core libraries on a regular basis and to publish all supported modules via Nuget.
-The first such publication is planned for April 2023.
+The first such publication is planned for May 2023.

 ### Roadmap
 Support for running a complete set of payroll calculations is planned for release in Q2 2023.